Some dates are forever etched in our memories.

 Other bones throughout my body throb with severe pain and cause functional disability.
 I can’t keep having scans on every new threatening fracture or damage, so we wait until something severely breaks, or the pain from a new area significantly impacts quality of life further.

-Seven years on and my left femur is still not fully healed.
+Seven years on and my major left femur break is still not fully healed.
 It is officially diagnosed as “non-union”.
 The bone disease will continue to prevent it from healing completely.
-It prevents all my breaks from healing and has caused spinal surgery, on the right side of my lumbar, to fail within 3 months.
+It prevents all my breaks from healing and caused spinal surgery, on the right side of my lumbar, to fail within three months.

 This crazy disease has caused attempted bone graft surgeries, to try and fuse my femur break, to simply dissolve and disappear without radiographic trace.